|A Deptford & Millwall Walk

 This passes former Seacon premises and new riverside developments.
 On the right is the new Millwall Fire Station.
 Old pubs remain on the corners of Manilla and Cuba Streets.
 The Rogue Trader was formerly the Blacksmith's Arms.

-up the steps at the end.
-Cross and go left into Marsh Wall
+and up the steps at the end.
+Cross and go left into Marsh Wall.

 Right along Heron Quay